ULHPC/tutorials/advanced/R/README.md

 ### Perfomance Considerations
-In the previous section for the aggregation, instead of using `ddply`, we could also have used `lapply` (but I recognize in a slightlier more complicated way):
+In the previous section for the aggregation, instead of using `ddply`, we could also have used `lapply` (but in a slightlier more complicated way):

     > as.data.frame(cbind(cut=as.character(unique(diamonds$cut)), avg_price=lapply(unique(diamonds$cut), function(x) mean(diamonds$price[which(diamonds$cut == x)]))))